Updated October 23, 2024

 Now that everything has turned into 24/7 holiday shopping, you may wonder if it’s too late to get your book onto someone’s "must buy" holiday shopping list.
-While it’s too late in the season to be thinking of your holiday strategy, there are some great things you can still do to nudge sales in your favor.
+While it’s too late in the season to be thinking of your holiday strategy, there are definitely some great things you can still do to nudge sales in your favor!

-4. Bag stuffers: If you have bookmarks for your book, see if you can drop them at local retailers who might be inclined to use them as bag stuffers for customers.
+- Bag stuffers: If you have bookmarks or other promotional merchandise for your book, see if you can drop them at local retailers who might be inclined to use them as bag stuffers for customers.
 You’ll be surprised how many local retailers would love to support a local author, and, with the shopping season kicking into high gear, you could really rack up the sales this way.
 Make sure your website URL is on there and if you’re doing any of the other holiday promotions mentioned above, make sure that the promotional information is front and center on your website to help draw buyers in!

-6. Holiday Fairs and Events: Though this will take a bit of time, a lot of these fairs don’t book up.
+- Holiday Fairs and Events: Though this will take a bit of time, a lot of these fairs don’t book up.
 Call your local Chamber of Commerce for a list of event dates or check online, then contact the organizer and see if you can get a deal on a booth or share a table.
 You’ll be amazed how much traffic these events get so close to the holidays.
 For example, we have a pet holiday parade and craft fair here, and I’ll often see dog and cat books there.
 It’s a great place to zero in on your exact right market!

-Bonus tips!
+✨ Bonus tips! ✨

 Post-Christmas: You can really pull in a lot of holiday sales using the “Now get the gifts you really want” mantra.
 I always encourage authors to do promos for their books, especially if they have a pretty low price point.
-Some marketing people say that many shoppers have buyer’s fatigue post-Christmas, but I have not known this to be the case.
+Some marketing people say that many shoppers have buyer’s fatigue post-Christmas, but I haven't known this to be the case.
 Some of my best book sales happened in January, but again, the price needs to be right.
 So offer your book or books at impulse buy pricing.
-Generally, anything $9.99 or below is considered an impulse buy, if it’s an eBook then $4.99 and lower.
+Generally, anything $9.99 or below is considered an impulse buy, if it’s an ebook then $4.99 and lower.

 Logistics: For some of the promos that require you to know if the consumer bought the book, make sure that you’re clear that you need the receipt emailed to you.
 You’ll want to put this on your website, and, possibly on your blog that offers this deal.
 Be clear and uncomplicated about what the customer needs to do.
 For example, if you’re donating money to a charity, make sure you have the receipt, so you can identify the source of the purchase.
 Lastly, add those customers to your mailing list so you can stay in touch with them.

 How to get the word out: Now that you have your promotion ready, it’s time to inform your readers (and future readers) about it.
-Drafting a blog post or composing a quick update to your home page to reflect this promotion is a good start.
+Drafting a blog post or composing a quick update to your homepage to reflect this promotion is a good start.
 If you’re on social media, I recommend sharing this information several times a week leading up to Christmas.
 There are some great hashtags you can use, too.
-Here are a few you may want to incorporate in your social media promotional strategy.
+Here are a few you may want to incorporate into your social media promotional strategy.

 #savemoney